sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *  Any duplicate init call for a source will return the same instance.
  *
  * Input:
+ *  event_sender
+ *      An identity of the sender.
+The event-source+sender is expected to
+ *      globally unique.
+This helps with identifying messages missed by receiver
+ *	from a sender.
+ *
  *  event_source
  *      All events published with the handle returned by this call is
  *      tagged with this source, transparently.